porco-rosso-j/fvm-assurage/README.md

 #### Invalid Applications

-Applications that are likely dismissed by assessors are...
+Applications that are likely dismissed:

-- for a improper-tier pVault.
-- from malicious SPs
 -
+-

 #### Invalid Claims

-Below is a few types of claims where assessors shouldn't consider valid because the claim is to compensate the shashing funds due to...
+Claims that are likely dismissed:
 - Consensus Fault
 - Termination Penalty

-###